Fifteen-Love

-Fifteen-Love is an upcoming British drama television series created by Hania Elkington and World Productions, starring Aidan Turner and Ella Lily Hyland, for Amazon Prime Video.
+Fifteen-Love is a British six-part television drama series created by Hania Elkington and World Productions, starring Ella Lily Hyland and Aidan Turner.
+It premiered on Amazon Prime Video on 21 July 2023.

 Synopsis

 A former tennis prodigy makes an explosive allegation against her former coach with whom she reached a semi-final at the French Open.
 Five years on from a bad injury she has entered therapy with a new psychologist whilst he is still coaching a new prospect.